 Oh, today I have something that will inspire you all.
-Imagine, just imagine, that you’ll have enough storage space for all your craft projects in your living room and have the best light coming over from your shoulder as you are finishing that quilt or crochet project.
-Oh may, and have enough seating to host a craft party as too?!!
+Imagine, just imagine, that you’ll have enough storage space for all your craft projects in your living room and have the best light coming over from your shoulder as you are finishing that quilt or crochet project?!
+Oh may, … and have enough seating to host a craft party as too?!!
+Dream come true, right?!

 The wonderfully talented Kaylin & Dana from InspiredWives are treating us this free DIY built-in bench project with AutoCAD plan and detailed tutorial and all.
 I am so happy to show it to you today.